sebastiaanverborg/docs/source/index.md

 Add a container div where you want the widget to be created on the page.

-This can be given any id but we have used kasko-widget-container in our example below.
+This can be given any ID but we have used kasko-widget-container in our example below.
 This container can be set with any width, but should be left "height:auto" so that KASKO JS can handle the height responsively.

 ## 3. Setup KASKO JS